 - the Chief Executive of DPMC.

-The following regeneration plans have been proposed or are being developed:
+The following regeneration plans have been approved:

 Ōtākaro Avon River Corridor Regeneration Plan